ary-na/Smart-Board/README.md

 ItachiUchiha, 2022.
 How to close and iconify a JavaFx stage. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/22192484/how-to-close-and-iconify-a-javafx-stage> [Accessed 28 April 2022].

+James_D and Sevle, 2022.
+How do I resize an imageview image in javafx?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/27894945/how-do-i-resize-an-imageview-image-in-javafx> [Accessed 22 May 2022].

 James_D, 2022.
 JavaFX How to get a children (WebView) from a Tab?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/28173252/javafx-how-to-get-a-children-webview-from-a-tab> [Accessed 5 May 2022].

 Java2s.com.
 2022.
 JavaFX How to - Add two controls to HBox. [online] Available at: <http://www.java2s.com/Tutorials/Java/JavaFX_How_to/HBox/Add_two_controls_to_HBox.htm> [Accessed 5 May 2022].

+Jenkov, J., 2022.
+JavaFX MenuButton. [online] Jenkov.com.
+Available at: <https://jenkov.com/tutorials/javafx/menubutton.html> [Accessed 22 May 2022].

 Jenkov, J., 2022.
 JavaFX TabPane. [online] Jenkov.com.
 Available at: <https://jenkov.com/tutorials/javafx/tabpane.html> [Accessed 27 April 2022].